“This post may contain affiliate links. Please read my disclosure for more info.

 When our salary creeps up just a little, we adjust our spending upward too.
 So it’ll take more than a 2% raise, or cutting out Starbucks to make a real difference in your life.

-You can find ways to make money everywhere, but I wanted to find some side hustle ideas with 3 things:
+You can find ways to make money everywhere, but I wanted to find side hustle ideas with 3 keys:

 - Ways to make money that are quick to start, so if you need money now, you won’t need to spend weeks in analysis paralysis.